 One of the most popular places to stay near the Grand Canyon is Grand Canyon Village, and it’s not difficult to see why.
 There is easy access to the park’s main entrance from this purpose-built, touristy town.
 You can’t stay closer than this unless you camp inside the park.

-There are several hotels on the South Rim of the Grand Canyon, including El Tovar Hotel, Bright Angel Lodge, Maswik Lodge, Kachina Lodge, Thunderbird Lodge, Yavapai Lodge, and Phantom Ranch.
+There are several hotels on the South Rim of the Grand Canyon, including El Tovar Hotel, Bright Angel Lodge, Maswik Lodge, Kachina Lodge, Thunderbird Lodge, Yavapai Lodge, and Phantom Ranch (at the bottom of the canyon).

-Tusayan is a town on the edge of the Grand Canyon South Rim that revolves entirely around visitors to the park, where you’ll find the Grand Canyon Plaza Hotel and The Grand Hotel at Grand Canyon.
+Tusayan is a town on the edge of the Grand Canyon South Rim that revolves entirely around visitors to the park, where you’ll find the The Grand Hotel at Grand Canyon, and budget hotels like Holiday Inn Express and Red Feather Lodge.

 Grand Canyon Lodge provides the only lodging inside the National Park on the North Rim.